OmGoyal27/Ompy/README.md

     - Note- No function using the semicolon and the '|' symbol consecutively can be used.
     - It is not fully practical now; but it will probably be in the future.
     - For eg; onkeypressed esc open notepad;|wait 3;|type Hello World!

+- End

+    - The end command stops the script.
+It is not required to have this function.
+    - It accepts no arguments.
+    - For eg; end